Mestre-Tramador/mestre-tramador/README.md

 #### About Me

-I'm 21, currently studying the "Jogos Digitais" course on the "[Centro Universitário FADERGS](https://www.fadergs.edu.br/)", member of Laureate International Universities; and working as a Web Software Developer at [JD Digital](https://www.jddigital.com.br/), a Software Company on my city.
-I also do creative writing on my free time, trying to write a book, "O Manifesto Tramadorista"; also research on ways to improve my code, plan ideas of games and projects; and finally play with photo and video edition.
+I'm 21, currently studying the "Jogos Digitais" college degree at "[Centro Universitário FADERGS](https://www.fadergs.edu.br/)", member of Laureate International Universities; and working as a Web Software Developer at [JD Digital](https://www.jddigital.com.br/), a Software Company on my city.
+I also do creative writing on my free time and I'm trying to write a book, "O Manifesto Tramadorista"; also researching on ways to improve my code, planning games and projects ideas and finally play with photo and video editing.

-Have allways faith in your code, and thanks to pass by! 📜✨💜
+Always have faith in your code, and thanks for passing by! 📜✨💜

 #### Known Languages